 The structured interviews provide the input for these models so they are populated, at least in draft form, before the workshop starts.

-Material on the wall when you enter
+Material on the wall when you enter: the clients’ thoughts and research

 The workshops I run already have material on the wall when people enter.
 This is sourced from both research and structured interviews with the participants.
 These structured interviews are often two to three hours long.
 This means that each participant has already provided several hours of thoughts before the workshop starts.
 Eight participants can have generated 24 hours of material, which is there to be quickly assessed, and its availability dramatically speeds up and enriches the quality of discussion in the workshop.